CerberusMrX/Advanced-Bluetooth-Penetration-Testing-Tool/README.md

 # Cerberus Blue v6.1 - Advanced Bluetooth Penetration Testing Tool

 **Cerberus Blue** is a cutting-edge, open-source tool designed for Bluetooth security research and penetration testing.
 It offers a robust suite of attacks targeting Bluetooth Classic and BLE devices across Android, iOS, Windows, and Linux platforms.
-With real-world functionality at its core, Cerberus Blue includes exploits for known CVEs, device spoofing, packet manipulation, and Android-specific ADB-based attacks, all wrapped in a user-friendly interface.
+With real-world functionality at its core, Cerberus Blue includes exploits for known CVEs, device spoofing, packet manipulation, and Android-specific ADB-based attacks, all wrapped in a user-friendly interface.Still this is a Beta Version.

 **Programmer**: Sudeepa Wanigarathna
 **Version**: 6.1 (March 2025)